EvotecIT/PSWriteHTML/readme.md

 - 0.0.38 - 2019.06.17 - http://evotec.xyz/dashimo-pswritehtml-charting-icons-and-few-other-changes
   - Added support for Bar Charts/Line Charts
   - Added support for icons in tabs
-  - Added support for controling tabs
+  - Added support for controlling tabs
   - Fixes for tables in multiple places
   - Ability to control buttons behavior
   - Many many more, it's a big release